jsreport/docs/docs/api.md

+> jsreport provides plain HTTP rest based API for rendering and CRUD

 ## Basics
-You can communicate with jsreport using it's HTTP based API. jsreport will provide some wrappers for the most popular languages but using it directly is very easy when jsreport client wrapper does not exist for your language.
-This article is about using jsreport API in it's raw natural form.

-jsreport API can be split into two different use cases:
+jsreport API can be split into the two main use cases:

-1. Rendering reports - use it when you need to invoke rendering process
+1. Rendering reports - use it when you need to invoke the report rendering process
-2. Querying and CRUD - use it when you want to maintain templates, do exports, etc
+2. Querying and CRUD - use it in more complex jsreport integration in which you want to update or synchronize entities using API

-Next two sections are describing these use cases in detail.
+The following two sections are describing these main use cases in detail.

->Remember that you should send body in json format.
-Content negotiation is supported for some parts of API, but anyway it's not recommended since jsreport is running in javascript.
+> The jsreport studio uses the same API exposed to you.
+In case you are missing something in the documentation you can open F12 browser tools and see what is happening in the network tab.

 ## Rendering report

-Invoking rendering process is the most common API method you will call.
-The next snippet shows the service enpoint url as well as the body schema.
+Invoking report rendering process is the most commonly used API method.
+The next snippet shows the service endpoint url as well as the body schema.
 Options and data fields are optional.

 > `POST:` https://jsreport-host/api/report<br/>
 > `Headers`: Content-Type: application/json<br/>
 > `BODY:`
 >```js
    {
-      "template": { "shortid" : "g1PyBkARK"  },
+      "template": { "name" : "my template"  },
       "data" : { ... },
-      "options": { "timeout": 60000 }
+      "options": { "reports": { "save": true } }
    }
 >```

-In the most typical case, you will just put your template's **shortid** or template's **name** and input data.
+In the most typical case, you just need to specify template **name** (or shortid) and input data.
 The template **name** property needs to be unique template name.
-In the case you use multiple folders it is recommended to pass instead of the name full path to the template.
+In the case you use multiple folders it's recommended to pass full path instead of the name.
 For example
 ```js
 {
   "template": { "name": "/myfolder/mytemplate" }"